Garden-AI/garden/docs/user_guide/tutorial.md

     - [See here for more instructions on installing garden-ai.](user_guide/installation.md)
 - You need Docker installed on your computer.
     - [See here for instructions on installing Docker.](user_guide/docker.md)
+- You need a Globus account.
+(TODO: explain and link)

-To confirm you have Garden and Docker installed, run
+Confirm you have Garden and Docker installed.

 ```bash
 garden-ai docker check